Katie85/www.thecomfortcupboard.com.au/_posts/2020-02-22-coconut-brittle.md

 author: Katie Smith
 ---

-This brittle features on two of our Dessert Bar dishes and completely makes them.
+Coconut Brittle features on two of our Dessert Bar dishes and completely makes them.
 Eat it straight up or bash it with a hammer (not kidding) to create a super texture-y topping for your desserts.

 1 cup coconut sugar